IBM SPUFI

-SQL Processor Using File Input is a database facility invented by IBM for interfacing with their Db2 system.
+SPUFI (SQL Processor Using File Input) is a database facility invented by IBM for interfacing with their Db2 system.
 It is accessed from within TSO ISPF from the DB2I Primary Option menu.

 SPUFI allows direct input of SQL commands in the TSO environment, rather than having them embedded within a program.

 SPUFI defaults

 Once set up the SPUFI defaults are unlikely to be changed.
 Their values are very similar across installations, a typical example is shown below.